Internet-Draft Rate-Limited cwnd Increase November 2024

 3. Increase rules

-Irrespective of the current state of a congestion control algorithm, senders using a congestion controlled transport protocol:
+When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, senders using a congestion controlled transport protocol:

-1. MUST include a limit to the growth of cwnd when FlightSize < cwnd.
+1. MUST constrain the growth of cwnd.

-3. MAY limit maxFS as min(maxFS, pipeACK), using "pipeACK" as defined in [RFC7661], when FlightSize < cwnd.
+3. MAY restrict maxFS as min(maxFS, pipeACK), using "pipeACK" as defined in [RFC7661].

 cwnd_new = cwnd + min (N, SMSS)